antonblaise/fruit-ordering-system/README.md

 # Fruit Ordering System

-A sample solution (with detailed explanations) to a Python homework that asks to build a basic fruit ordering system.
+A sample solution (with detailed explanations) to a Python homework that asks to build a basic fruit ordering system.</br>
+An excellent homework that prompts the student to learn and train on almost all the highly useful basics of Python 3 programming, such as loops, dictionary handling, condition checks, etc.
 ## Expected outputs
 ### Option 1: Order Fruit
 ![image_2023-03-06_03-06-17](https://user-images.githubusercontent.com/68864109/222980807-c7650647-11be-4e03-8a67-7c93f5d78575.png)